-The natural beauty of the Cotswolds National Landscape is the foundation on which the tourism industry in the Cotswolds is based.
+The natural beauty of the CNL is the foundation on which the tourism industry in the Cotswolds is based.
 This natural beauty is an asset which needs to be managed and maintained.
 The tourism sector should, therefore, contribute to the conservation and enhancement of this natural beauty.
 New tourism products that increase the sustainable tourism offer should be encouraged.
-Further research and evidence are needed to better understand the impacts and patterns of tourism in the National Landscape to ensure it remains sustainable.
+Further research and evidence are needed to better understand the impacts and patterns of tourism in the CNL to ensure it becomes sustainable.
 Updated visitor and tourism survey data would help to underpin Policies UE2 and UE3.

-A recent carbon footprint assessment of the National landscape has calculated that each year visitors are responsible for 308,806 tCO2 whilst in the National Landscape, and 1,134,848 tCO2 when travelling to and from it.
+A recent carbon footprint assessment of the CNL has calculated that each year visitors are responsible for 308,806 tCO2 whilst in the National Landscape, and 1,134,848 tCO2 when travelling to and from it.
 48% of the second figure is caused by flights.
-The tourism sector locally https://www.legislation.gov.uk/ukpga/2000/37/section/87
+The tourism sector locally (accommodation, attractions, food and drink etc) should be moving towards becoming net zero through both how it operates within the CNL and by targeting closer audiences.